gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 against the null hypothesis of no difference in the true means.
 We would interpret this p-value as saying that there is a 7.2% chance of getting a $\text{SS}_A$ as large or larger than we observed, given that the null hypothesis is true.
+\index{p-value!interpretation of}

-\indent It ends up that some nice parametric statistical results are available (if our assumptions are met) for the ratio of estimated variances, the estimated variances are called
+\indent It ends up that some nice parametric statistical results are available (if our assumptions are met) for the ratio of estimated variances, the estimated variances are called ***Mean Squares***.
-***Mean Squares***.
+\index{parametric}
 To turn sums of squares into mean square (variance) estimates, we divide the sums of squares by the amount of free information available.
 For example, remember the typical variance estimator introductory statistics,
 $\Sigma^N_1(y_i-\bar{y})^2/(N-1)$?
 Your instructor spent some time trying various